Understanding night sweats

 Knowing the signs and what sets them off is key to keeping them in check.

-Night sweats are those sweaty spells that hit while you’re asleep, sometimes enough to wake you up.
+Night sweats are those sweaty spells that hit while you’re asleep.

-They can be a mild nuisance or a full-on drenching, leaving your bedding in a right state.
+They can be a mild nuisance or a full-on drenching, leaving your bedding in a right state - and sometimes they're even severe enough to wake you up!

 Typical signs include: